Skip to main content

 But before the holiday relaxing begins, we’ve got one last newsletter to share.

-In this edition, we lead with a snapshot on the state of play for Australian businesses, Tim Sullivan shares an example of a ‘hit and run’ customer and what to look out for, and Lydia Harris presents some interesting findings on whether men or women are better at managing money.
+In this edition, we lead with a snapshot on the state of play for Australian businesses, sharing an example of a ‘hit and run’ customer and what to look out for, and we present some interesting findings on whether men or women are better at managing money.

 We’ve also included some timely tips on how to help ensure your business doesn’t fall prey to increasing instances of cybercrime.